odedstein/meshes/objects/goathead/README.md

 # Goat Head

-Mesh of an goat heat, remeshed from a mesh by by [hugoelec via Thingiverse](https://www.thingiverse.com/thing:42256).
+Mesh of a goat heat, remeshed from a mesh by by [hugoelec via Thingiverse](https://www.thingiverse.com/thing:42256).

 ![goathead](goathead.png)